GorshkovIvan/pokeapi/README.md

 - `pokemon_id/generation_id`: int - Resource ID
 - `limit`: int - Number of results per page
 - `offset`: int - Page offset
+- If a single parameter is supplied to a get_generation or get_pokemon method, it is treated as an id.

 ## Official Documentation